rougin/expresso/README.md

 ```

 > [!NOTE]
-> The `layout` property specifies the layout file to be used when parsing the page.
+> The `plate` property specifies the layout file to be used when parsing the page.
 In this example, the `main.php` is the layout to be used in the `hello-world.md` file.

 ``` html
 <!-- app/plates/main.php -->